davidkuehner/TryVisualization/README.md

 tryVisualization system dependencies :
 - php5-gd module
-- firefox ( If you have another favorite web-browser, you can edit the try-visualisation.php line 45 )
+- firefox ( If you have another favorite web-browser, you can edit the tryVisualisation.php line 45 )

 tryVisualization HOA dependencies :
 - davidkuhner/graphictools